Russia says Ukraine may spin out of control, chides EU

 EU ministers have also denounced the new laws curbing public protests as "anti-democratic".

-Lavrov criticised the protesters for using "violence, attacks on police, arson, Molotov cocktails and explosive devices" and he called their behaviour a "complete violation of all European standards of behaviour".
+Lavrov criticized the protesters for using "violence, attacks on police, arson, Molotov cocktails and explosive devices" and he called their behavior a "complete violation of all European standards of behavior".

 Russian state television has been repeatedly showing footage of the clashes and what appears to be protesters smashing the windows of a bus, underlining the case for the tough legislation and police action to curb violence.